 A determination from the appeal committee will be provided in writing within five business days of the receipt of all final information in the appeal process.
-A written decision describing the result of the appeal and the rationale for the result; and will provide the written decision simultaneously to both parties.
+The appeal committee will give a written decision describing the result of the appeal and the rationale for the result and will provide the written decision simultaneously to both parties.
 The determination of the appeal committee will serve as the final decision on the incident.
 No additional appeal is available beyond that point.